-The Panel considered the Variation Request made in the meeting, which proposed changes to the solution and the legal text as a result of an amendment to PAC powers, which previously allowed PAC to raise Modification Proposals.
+The Panel considered the Variation Request made in the meeting, which proposed changes to the solution and the legal text as a result in the amendment of PAC powers, which previously allowed PAC to raise Modification Proposals.

 The Panel unanimously accepted the Variation Request and unanimously agreed that IGT138V should be issued for consultation and that all Parties should consider whether they wish to submit views regarding this Authority Decision Modification.